n0rmz/ripple-dev-portal/API.md

 To prepare a payment, you first make an HTTP `GET` call to the above endpoint.
 This will generate a list of possible payments between the two parties for the desired amount, taking into account the established trustlines between the two parties for the currency being transferred.
 You can then choose one of the returned payments, modify it if necessary (for example, to set slippage values or tags), and then submit the payment for processing.

-The following parameters are required by this API endpoint:
+The following URL parameters are required by this API endpoint:

-+ `address` The Ripple address for the source account.
++ `address` *[required]* The Ripple address for the source account.
-+ `destination_account` The Ripple address for the destination account.
++ `destination_account` *[required]* The Ripple address for the destination account.
-+ `destination_amount` The amount to be sent to the destination account.
++ `destination_amount` *[required]* The amount to be sent to the destination account.
 Note that this value uses `+` characters to separate the `value`, `currency` and `issuer` fields.
 + For XRP, the format is: `0.1+XRP`

 + For other currencies, you need to include the Ripple address of the currency's issuer, like this: `0.1+USD+r...`

 Optionally, you can also include the following as a query string parameter:

-`source_currencies` A comma-separated list of source currencies.
+`source_currencies` *[optional]*A comma-separated list of source currencies.
 This is used to filter the returned list of possible payments.
 Each source currency can be specified either as a currency code (eg, `USD`), or as a currency code and issuer (eg, `USD+r...`).
 If the issuer is not specified for a currency other than XRP, then the results will be limited to the specified currency, but any issuer for that currency will be included in the results.

 Note that this call is a wrapper around the [Ripple path-find](https://ripple.com/wiki/RPC_API#path_find) command, and returns an array of [`Payment`](#payment_object) objects, like this: